Tosch110/cosmos-proto/readme.md

 Use `pull_proto.sh` to pull proto files from the Cosmos SDK

-Use `create_docs.sh` to create a documentation for the proto files
+Use `create_js.sh` to create JavaScript out of the proto files

+Find documentation in Markdown or HTML in [/docs](./docs)

+The compiled JavaScript is available in the `/build` directory.

+Proto files can be found in `/proto` and `/third_party/proto`

 ## Requirements